kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 ## Single-Digit Number Words

-Single-digit numbers are built from both the consonant and vowel that represents their phonological value plus the consonant /n/.
+Single-digit numbers are built from both the consonant and vowel that represents their phonological value plus the consonant "n".

 | Numbers | Number Word |
 | ------- | ----------- |